 In the Main Inn, you will discover their luxurious Sanno Spa.
 During my stay, I received a 50 minute Swedish massage.
 I was very impressed with what the spa offered.
 The waiting room was spacious and comfortable and included complimentary water, hot tea, and light snacks.
 Wine and champagne were available to purchase.
 My experience was top notch; I never felt hurried at any point.
 Many guests and visitors were there that day enjoying a spa treatment.
 Close to the spa is their indoor and outdoor heated pool.
 Their outdoor pool is open year round and is consistently heated to 80 degrees.
 The pool area also features a sauna, steam room, as well as a changing area, lockers, and showers.
 My husband and I took a swim in the pool and relaxed in the therapeutic whirlpool.

 Saybrook Point Inn also has a health club that includes a fitness center open from 5am-10pm and a variety of fitness classes including Aqua Works, Indoor Spin, Yoga, Tai Chi, and Shape & Sculpt.
 Classes are $19 each.
 I must rave particularly about the staff at Saybrook Point.
 Everyone we met and spoke to was professional, genuine, and informative.
 That is very rare in any establishment nowadays.
 I know you will be well taken care of when you come to visit.
 Saybrook Point Inn & Spa is also a fabulous destination for a holiday retreat.
-Please visit their website to learn about their Thanksgiving and New Year’s Eve weekend packages.

 Below are scenic shots as well some photographic insight into the history of Old Saybrook, CT.